 Now that we have a dog and we are much more health conscious I’ve learned about superfoods for them.

-Here are a some of the superfoods for dogs and cats that I discovered.
-I admit I was pretty surprised by this list.
+Here are some of the superfoods for dogs and cats I discovered.

 Superfoods For Dogs